 The Spinal Cord Injury (SCI) Laboratory conducts clinical research to prevent the loss of function, restore lost functions, and eliminate medical complications in individuals with SCI.
 The ultimate goal of our research is to improve quality of life in individuals with SCI.
-The SCI Lab is led by Director, Trevor Dyson-Hudson, MD and Steven Kirshblum, MD, Medical Director and Director of SCI Services at Kessler Institute (West Orange, NJ), and includes Amanda Botticello, PhD, MPH, Tiara Brown, Rachel Byrne, Denise Fyffe, PhD, Lorena Garcia, Natalia Ikheloa, Stephanie Jimenez, Rhea Nigli, Ashleigh Quinn, William Weber, and Jeanne Zanca, PhD, MPT.
+The SCI Lab is led by Director, Trevor Dyson-Hudson, MD and Steven Kirshblum, MD, Medical Director and Director of SCI Services at Kessler Institute (West Orange, NJ), and includes Amanda Botticello, PhD, MPH, Rachel Byrne, Denise Fyffe, PhD, Stephanie Jimenez, Monika Michalec, Ashleigh Quinn, and Jeanne Zanca, PhD, MPT.

 At the center of this multidisciplinary Lab is a grant from the National Institute on Disability and Rehabilitation Research (NIDRR) designating our program a Spinal Cord Injury Model System (SCIMS) of care.
 The Northern New Jersey Spinal Cord Injury System (NNJSCIS) has been an SCIMS Center since 1990 and is currently one of only 14 such designated Centers in the United States.
 The NNJSCIS is a cooperative effort of Kessler Foundation, Kessler Institute for Rehabilitation, Rutgers, The State University of New Jersey, and University Hospital in Newark.